 Namibia is situated in South Western Africa, bordered by the Atlantic Ocean in the west, Angola and Zambia in the north, Botswana and Zimbabwe in the east and South Africa in the South.
 The country has a surface area of 824,292 km2 with 14 administrative divisions.
-The population as at July 2017 was estimated at 2.484 million inhabitants with a literacy rate of 81.9%.
-Fifty-nine percent of the total population is between the ages of 15 - 64, with a median age of 22 years.
-Windhoek, the capital city, has a population of 368,000 (2015, CIA World FactBook).
-Namibia is multi-cultural with English as the official language, and 16 other languages spoken.
+The population as at July 2018 was estimated at 2.533 million inhabitants with a literacy rate of 81.9% Fifty-nine percent of the total population is between the ages of 15 - 64, with a median age of 22 years.
+Windhoek, the capital city, has a population of 404,000 (2018, CIA World FactBook).
+Namibia is multi-cultural with 11 tribes.
+English is the official language, with 16 other languages spoken.

 Namibia is one of the first countries to incorporate protection of the environment into its constitution with approx 14% of its land being protected including the Namib Desert coastal strip.